Investing in Platinum

 Can I store my platinum investment through Monex?

 Monex can arrange for the secure storage of your platinum bullion or coin investments.
 Monex will deliver your platinum with full title and ownership in your name to one of the independent bank/depository facilities that provide storage for Monex customers.
-These bank/depositories include Brink's in New York, and Farmers and Merchants Bank in California.
+These bank/depositories include Brink's in New York.
 When your metal is received by the bank/depository, the custodian of the facility will send you a document acknowledging the receipt and your ownership of the platinum being stored in your name.

 Where is the best place to sell-back my platinum?